micmejia/bible-dump/NKJV/Luke/Luke 7.md

 When Jesus heard these things, He marveled at him, and turned around and said to the crowd that followed Him, "I say to you, I have not found such great faith, not even in Israel!"

 ###### 10
-And those who were sent, returning to the house, found the servant well [^a]who had been sick. ## Jesus Raises the Son of the Widow of Nain
+And those who were sent, returning to the house, found the servant well who had been sick. ## Jesus Raises the Son of the Widow of Nain

 ###### 11
 Now it happened, the day after, _that_ He went into a city called Nain; and many of His disciples went with Him, and a large crowd.